-Mitigation Measures Implementation Procedures Monitoring Responsibility Monitoring and Reporting Action Monitoring Schedule Verification of Compliance L. Transportation and Traffic (cont.)
-Mitigation Measure 4.L-6: This mitigation measure should be applied to developments under the Specific Plan that would generate substantial multi-modal trips crossing at-grade railroad crossings that could substantially increase hazards between incompatible uses (i.e., motor vehicles and trains, or pedestrians and trains): Transportation Impact Studies (TIS) for At-grade Railroad Crossings - The TIS, otherwise required to be prepared for proposed developments under this project, in accordance with standard City policies and practices, must evaluate potential impacts to at-grade railroad crossing resulting from project-related traffic.
+Mitigation Measures Implementation Procedures 1 Monitoring Responsibility Monitoring and Reporting Action Monitoring Schedule Verification of Compliance L. Transportation and Traffic (cont.)
+Mitigation Measure 4.L-6: This mitigation measure should be applied to developments under the Specific Plan that would generate substantial multi-modal trips crossing at-grade railroad crossings that could substantially increase hazards between incompatible uses (i.e., motor vehicles and trains, or pedestrians and trains): The project applicant will retain a qualified transportation engineer to prepare a Transportation Impact Study (TIS) for At-grade Railroad Crossings that adheres to all specifications of this measure. assigned to project, in coordination with the Public Works Department; project engineer.
+Review and approve selection of qualified transportation engineer.
+Prior to approval of project plans, ensure incorporation of mitigation to the affected During permit processing.
+Ongoing Transportation Impact Studies (TIS) for At-grade Railroad Crossings - The TIS, otherwise required to be prepared for proposed developments under this project, in accordance with standard City policies and practices, must evaluate potential impacts to at-grade railroad crossings resulting from project-related traffic.
 The TIS should examine whether the proposed project would generate substantial multimodal trips crossing at-grade railroad crossings that could substantially increase hazards between incompatible uses (i.e., motor vehicles and trains, pedestrians and trains), which may include a Diagnostic Review for each railroad crossing.
-If required, the Diagnostic Review must be completed with all affected properties and Stakeholders, in coordination with the California Public Utilities Commission (CPUC).
+Where the TIS identifies substantially hazardous crossing conditions caused by the proposed project, the project applicant will incorporate mitigations (relative to the project's contribution) to the crossing(s) as recommended by the TIS. crossing(s) as recommended by the TIS. crossing(s) as If required, the Diagnostic Review must be completed with all affected properties and Stakeholders, in coordination with the California Public Utilities Commission (CPUC).
 It will include: roadway and rail descriptions; collision history; traffic volumes for all modes; train volumes; vehicular speeds; train speeds; and existing rail and traffic controls.
-Based on the Diagnostic Review and the number of projected trips, the TIS will evaluate if the proposed project traffic generated by the proposed project may cause vehicle traffic generated by the proposed project, mitigations relative to the project's contribution to the crossing an ecessary shall be applied through project redesign and/or incorporation of improvements must be coordinated with CPUC and affected railroads and all necessary permits/approvals obtained, including a GO 88-B Request (Authorization to Alter Highway Rail Crossings).
-These improvements may include: The project applicant will retain a qualified transportation engineer to prepare a Transportation Impact Study ( TIS ) for At-grade Railroad Crossings that adheres to all specifications of this measure.
-Where the TIS identifies substantially hazardous crossing conditions caused by the proposed project, the project applicant will incorporate mitigations (relative to the project's contribution) to the crossing(s) as recommended by the TIS.
-Community Development Department; planner assigned to project, in coordination with the Public Works Department; project engineer.
-Review and approve selection of qualified transportation engineer.
-Prior to approval of project plans, ensure incorporation of mitigation to the affected crossing(s) as recommended by the TIS.
-During permit processing.
-Ongoing Installation of additional warning signage;
+Based on the Diagnostic Review and the number of projected trips, the TIS will evaluate if the proposed project increases hazards at the crossing.
+For example, vehicle traffic generated by the proposed project may cause vehicle queuing at intersections resulting in traffic spilling back onto at- grade railroad crossings.
+Where the TIS identifies substantially hazardous crossing conditions caused by the proposed project, mitigations relative to the project's contribution to the crossing as necessary shall be applied through project redesign and/or incorporation of improvements to reduce potential adverse impacts.
+Proposed improvements must be coordinated with CPUC and affected railroads and all necessary permits/approvals obtained, including a GO 88-B Request (Authorization to Alter Highway Rail Crossings).
+These improvements may include: Installation of additional warning signage;